 The Bazaruto Archipelago

 The Bazaruto Archipelago comprises of five islands which are within the Bazaruto Archipelago.
 From north to south, these islands are Bazaruto, Santa Carolina Known as Paradise Island, Benguerra, Margaruque and Bangue.
-There are a number of diving sites around the islands, generally on the seaward side.
+There are a number of scuba diving sites around the islands, generally on the seaward side.
 Other dive sites are located on the seaward side of San Sebastian (south of the islands on the mainland peninsular ), A point jutting out in line with the islands.
 From San Sebastian, the mainland curves south-west to form a large bay which is protected from rough seas by the point and the islands.
 Travelling northwards up the bay, Archipelago Resort looks out to the south of Margaruque Island.
 Below are a few of the regular dive sites.
 There are many others, but the distance to these reefs is greater and guests only dive there on special request.

 Suggested diving resorts in the area: